Mediation in the Middle District

 Preparing Clients for Mediation

 The goal of mediation is finality: to allow the parties to reach a compromise, resolve the dispute, and end the litigation.
-To minimize any effects surprising evidence may have on the parties’ willingness to compromise, attorneys representing mediating parties should begin preparing their clients by fully informing them of the strengths and weaknesses of their case.
+To minimize any effects surprising evidence may have on the parties’ willingness to compromise, attorneys should begin preparing their clients by fully informing them of the strengths and weaknesses of their case.
 Once the parties understand the risks they face, prior to mediation, they should determine the specific compromises they are willing to make and be prepared to inform the mediator when asked.
 As noted above, mediation is confidential, and the mediator will not share confidential information with a party’s opponent or the trial judge.